AcidKidd88/serverless/README.md

 # Alex Paun's portfolio

 This is my professional portfolio.
 It uses AWS and ReactJS.

-Validated.
+## Technologies used

+Brew
+Git and github
+SSH
+HTML
+CSS
+Font Fontawesome
+Google Fonts